FAIRmedia-AT/data-catalog-docs/README.md

 The primary aim of Croissant is to establish a standard dataset format that simplifies the process of finding and utilizing ML datasets.
 Additionally, it facilitates the development of tools that assist in the creation, understanding, and enhancement of ML datasets.

-Croissant leverages schema.org and its Dataset vocabulary to improve dataset discoverability.
+Croissant leverages schema.org and its `Dataset` vocabulary to improve dataset discoverability.
 It is already integrated into popular platforms such as Google Dataset Search, Kaggle, OpenML, Hugging Face and TensorFlow Datasets.

-In our FairMedia dataset catalog, we utilize Croissant to provide datasets that come with comprehensive descriptions and are presented in a consistent and standardized format.
+In our FairMedia Data Catalog, we utilize Croissant to provide datasets that come with comprehensive descriptions and are presented in a consistent and standardized format.

 You can find more information about Croissant on the [official website](https://mlcommons.org/croissant) and on the [GitHub repository](https://github.com/mlcommons/croissant).